 At sixth form colleges, students are encouraged to explore various subject choices and are not limited to conventional course offerings.
 Most of these colleges offer interesting subject combinations.

 Conducive Atmosphere For Mature Students

-Sixth form colleges have minimal supervision to encourage students take ownership of their learning compared with secondary school; this is designed to aid students to adapt to the life at university more easily.
+Sixth form colleges have minimal supervision to encourage students to take ownership of their learning compared with secondary school; this is designed to aid students to adapt to life at university more easily.
 This type of environment favours creative and critical thinking which is required for more advanced learners.

 Experienced teaching staff

 Most colleges employ professional teachers for foundation and A-level programmes due to the more complex treatment required, this leads to better performance by students.